awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Ruby.05.md

 # Step 5: \(Optional\) Delete the Table<a name="GettingStarted.Ruby.05"></a>

- To delete the `Movies` table:
+ Do the following to delete the `Movies` table.

-1. Copy and paste the following program into a file named `MoviesDeleteTable.rb`:
+1. Copy and paste the following program into a file named `MoviesDeleteTable.rb`.

    ```
    require "aws-sdk"